TMJ Dentist & Jaw Doctor Specialist

 Understanding TMJ

-TMJ, otherwise known as temporomandibular disorder, is a wider reference to a number of conditions that impact the TM joints, facial nerves, and jaw muscles.
-Symptoms of TMJ may occur when people twist their jaws while opening them or move them to the side during speaking or chewing.
+TMJ, also known as temporomandibular disorder, is a broader term referring to several conditions that affect the TM joints, facial nerves, and jaw muscles.
+Symptoms of TMJ may occur when people twist their jaws while opening them or move them to the side while speaking or chewing.

 There are a few major symptoms that we see with patients who have TMJ and difficulty opening in St. Louis, including: